pacphi/tanzu-dev-experience/README.md

 // TODO Demonstrate a use-case where-in a sub-category of images are updated

-### What about Observability?
+## Observability

 Great we've deployed workloads to Kubernetes.
 How are we able to troubleshoot issues in production?
 At a minimum we'd like to surface health and performance metrics.

 // TODO This is a perfect time to demo Tanzu Observability features

-### Do you have a consistent handle on all your clusters?
+## Cluster Lifecycle Management and Compliance

 All clusters are not created equally.
-Most enterprises struggle to apply consistent policies (security and compliance come ti mind) across multiple runtime environments operating on-premise and/or in multiple public clouds.
+Most enterprises struggle to apply consistent policies (security and compliance come to mind) across multiple runtime environments operating on-premise and/or in multiple public clouds.

 // TODO Time for Tanzu Mission Control to shine